mangaki/imagine-cup/technical/Azure.md

 ## Conclusion

-Azure is really a powerful infrastructure which could enable your organization to gain more agility by writing smart integrations, scripts and triggers in order to make your life easier.
+Azure is really a powerful infrastructure which enables our organization to gain more agility by writing smart integrations, scripts and triggers in order to make our life easier and let us focus on the code.

-We think that doing this without Azure would prove itself to be definitely difficult, rewriting the Azure API asks a lot of time and expertise, like we said in the start: we want to focus on code and we leverage from Azure what can makes us focus on the code.